-22. In general, the Banoni-Nagovisi Council area covers many villages and it would be impracticable to discuss the condition of each individually, so in affect I will discuss outstanding villages by using two categories: - new, well-planned villages and old, untidy villages, with the remaining villages either average or around average standard.

-(a) New, well planned: - Such villages are located where there is wealth and stability, eg. Haisi, Mabis, and central areas of the Nagovisi.
-The people of these areas are reasonably advanced and as such have adopted new modern ideas reasonably advanced and as such have adopted new modern ideas on village planning and house construction.
+22. In general, the Banoni-Nagovisi Council area covers many villages and it would be impracticable to discuss the condition of each individually, so in affect I will discuss outstanding villages by using two categories:- new, well-planned villages and old, untidy villages, with the remaining villages either average or around average standard. (a) New, well planned :- Such villages are located where there is wealth and stability, eg. Haisi, Mabis, and central areas of the Nagovisi.
+The people of these areas are reasonably advanced and as such have adopted new modern ideas on village planning and house construction.
 Though native materials dominate construction, permanent materials are being used more and more, with timber now being cut on a local scale.

-(b) Old, untidy villages: This categor refers to coastal villages (Kongare, Jaba, Koiare, and Kegeri).
+(b) Old, untidy villages :- This category refers to coastal villages (Kongare, Jaba, Koiare, and Kegeri).
 These villages are old, but are only untidy because of their oldness and not because of their grounds being littered.
-Where it was thought that houses were to old and beyond repair the Councillor was told that the people would have to replace councillor was told that the people would have to replace them.
+Where it was thought that houses were to old and beyond repair the Councillor was told that the people would have to replace them.
 All of these villages are using war surplus materials for construction of their houses even now from materials hoarded.
 After 20 years of physical weathering they are now obselete with the result that houses are falling down and are very untidy in appearance.
 It was advised that something will have to be done in the near future about remeding this either by finding a new village site or rebuilding on the original from the ground up.

-23. Though it has been general practise for people to come and live together, there is the reoccuring tendancy in the Nagovisi area for a village then it gets to a certain size in population, to split.
-Individual whilft to there own land plots, build a few houses and remain there.
+23. Though it has been general practise for the people to come and live together, there is the reoccuring tendancy in the Nagovisi area for a village with it gets to a certain size in population, to split.
+Individual ^families shift to their own land plots, build a few houses and remain there.
 Two good examples of this are Biroi-Pomaleti and Waruwaru.
-This type examples of this are Biroi-Pomaleti and waruwaru.
 This type of village planning is quite efficient and satisfactory because it enables the landholder to spend more time with his crops, with the minimum waste of time, and more importantly, gets him away from the general cluttering-up of a large village which gives an untidy appearance.
-These small scattered residentes are in a good condition and are easy to keep clean.
+These small scattered residences are in a good condition and are easy to keep celna.
 The village and housing conditions x of this type of system are of a much higher standard.